 Try to be realistic about supplying the right amount of content.
 Providing too much or not enough copy can involve extra rounds of work for you and your creative team if you need to reduce the amount or supply more.
 Therefore, it’s best to aim to get it right or as close to right the first time around.

-While it can be tricky to get right, start by being realistic about the amount of text you have.
+Start by being realistic about the amount of text you have.
 For example, if you’ve written two full pages of text in Word, it’s unlikely to fit on a postcard!
 That’s a bit extreme, but hopefully, you get the idea!

 A general rule of thumb is to err on the side of caution and cut the text down.
 This is because it’s more common to supply too much text than not enough.
 In the event there isn’t enough text, the space can be filled with design and it’s usually easier to add to text than take some out.